sez11a/liferay-docs/guidelines/working-with-github-in-browser.markdown

    You can go straight to its URL (e.g.,
    <https://github.com/liferay/liferay-docs>).

-   If you didn't know its location, you ccould search for Liferay's repositories in GitHub, by entering `liferay` in the search field and clicking *Search*.
+   If you didn't know its location, you could search for Liferay's repositories in GitHub, by entering `liferay` in the search field and clicking *Search*.

    ![Here are the results from searching for `liferay`.](images/searchForLiferayInGitHub.png)